 The airline industry, for the most part, has trashed its reputation for good service.
-I actually have written that you can treat me like dirt, just get me to where I’m supposed to be on time and I’ll probably fly on your airline again.
-The airlines, on their own, have defined good service as reliable versus the way the passenger is treated.
+I actually wrote that you can treat me like dirt, just get me to where I’m supposed to be on time, and I’ll probably fly on your airline again.
+The airlines, on their own, have defined good service as reliable versus how the passenger is treated.

 Okay, there are some exceptions.
 And the experience I have with my airline of choice is that they will sometimes deliver exceptional service (and sometimes not so exceptional).
 What if the airlines said, “Pay us a little extra, and we’ll give you better service.”?

 Here’s my take.
 On the surface, it looks like Air Canada is charging more for good service.
 Good service is something the airlines (or any company) should do anyway.
-I think it is a mistake to advertise that essentially, if you pay an additional service charge per flight, you get better service.
+I think it is a mistake to advertise that, essentially if you pay an additional service charge per flight, you get better service.
 The reality is that what Air Canada is really selling is insurance, and I get it.
-However, maybe the message shouldn’t be confused.
-Good service is one thing.
-Insurance is another.
+However, maybe the message shouldn’t be confusing.
+Good service is one thing but insurance is another.

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.